Devamani11D/salt-app-kickstart/CONTRIBUTING.md

-# Contributing to Create Salt App
+# Contributing to Salt App Kickstart

 First off, Thank you for considering contributing to our project!
 Your time and effort are greatly appreciated.

-The following is a set of guidelines for contributing to Create Salt App.
+The following is a set of guidelines for contributing to Salt App KickStart.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## How Can I Contribute?